 In 2017, roughly 1.4 million individuals in the U.S. — including 1 in 10 individuals age 85 and above — are in a nursing home, according to "The Best Nursing Homes," an annual survey by US News and World Report (USNWR).
 There are 15,640 nursing homes in the U.S. that have been certified by the Center for Medicare and Medicaid Services (CMS).
 About 70% of them are private businesses.

-dedication and compassion are the secrets to success.
+For Sanchez, dedication and compassion are the secrets to success.
 "That's what all of us caregivers should have," she said.

 She discovered her passion at a very young age, helping her mom take care of her grandmother and great-grandmother.
 Because of a history of depression in her family, she always kept her mom in close sight.